n1motv/pdf_master_tool/README.md

 # PDF Master Tool

-PDF Master Tool is a comprehensive PDF manipulation tool written in Python.
+PDF Master Tool is a comprehensive PDF manipulation tool written in Python with command line and GUI version .
 It allows users to merge, split, compress, convert, rotate, add page numbers, repair, lock, and unlock PDF files effortlessly.

 ## Features
 - Merge multiple PDF files into one.